 Chief Executive Kay Birch commented, “Many people do not realise that local Citizens Advice services are individual charities, primarily staffed by a team of committed volunteers who give their time freely to help others; we don’t get any money from central government.
-In Wealden it would cost an extra £600k per year to provide the same service with paid staff.
+In Wealden it would cost over £500k per year to provide the same service with paid staff.

 We are incredibly grateful to the local councils and charities who enable us to provide the help that we do, but raising funds is an ongoing challenge if we are to meet the needs of our clients for free quality assured advice.”